How could I help the stray cat? It was 2am on a cold winter night when I first noticed her but it would be spring before I saw her again.

 A juxtaposition of Tom photos; in a mound of tulle fabric,

 and wearing the results of a horrible fight with another cat.
-Note frost bite effects.
+Note the frost bite effects on his ears.

 By spring, with the acceptance that homeless cat number one was here to stay, my husband acquiesced and Tom became part of our family until his death at age 22 - 24 (who knows how old he was that first winter?)
 He learned easily and was a great animal friend who loved spending time with me in the garden.

 Tom is being painted now along with four more cats that have touched my life.
 Two of them have been strays.

 Here's a link to the portrait page for you to view a few painting sizes for the animals that have made a difference in your life.

 If the number references are continuing, homeless cat number two and current number four, shared two coincidental, distinctive traits.
 One was being black in colour.